Ruth Berman

 Ruth Berman is an American writer of weird science fiction and speculative poetry.

+Her short fiction has appeared in Analog, New Worlds, Star Trek: The New Voyages, Shadows 2, Tales of the Unanticipated, and Asimov's Science Fiction.
+Berman was a staff member of the University of Minnesota.

+Recognition

-In 2003, she won the Rhysling Award for Best Short Poem.
-She was also the winner of the 2006 Dwarf Stars Award for her poem Knowledge Of.
+Berman won the 2003 Rhysling Award for Best Short Poem, and the 2006 Dwarf Stars Award for her poem Knowledge Of.
 In 1973, she was a finalist for the first John W. Campbell Award for Best New Writer.

-Her short fiction has appeared in Analog, New Worlds, Star Trek: The New Voyages, Shadows 2, Tales of the Unanticipated, and Asimov's Science Fiction.
-Berman is a staff member of the University of Minnesota.
+In 2026, the Science_Fiction & Fantasy Poetry Association named her a Grand Master.